-The prestigious New Colombo Plan Scholarships Program (opens an external site) is an Australian government initiative that provides opportunities for the best and brightest undergraduate university students from Australia to study in the Indo-Pacific region.
+The prestigious New Colombo Plan Scholarships Program is an Australian government initiative that provides opportunities for the best and brightest undergraduate university students from Australia to study in the Indo-Pacific region.

-The New Colombo Plan includes options to study in 40 participating countries and territories (opens an external site) across the region.
-In 2018, 120 to 180 high-calibre Australian university students will have the opportunity to undertake at least one session of study, and up to a full academic year of study in one of these destinations.
-An internship/mentorship component which can be taken before or after the study component, is also a key part of the Scholarship Program.
+The New Colombo Plan includes options to study in 40 participating countries and territories across the region.
+Annually, 120 high-calibre Australian university students will have the opportunity to undertake at least one session of study, and up to a full academic year of study in one of these destinations.
+An internship/mentorship component taken before or after the study component, is also a key part of the Scholarship Program.

 Who is eligible?

 The following are the minimum criteria for selection required by the New Colombo Plan (NCP) Scholarship.
 A UTS candidate must:

 - be nominated by University of Technology Sydney.

 - be an Australian citizen - applicants cannot undertake their scholarship in a host location where they hold dual citizenship or permanent residency or where they have previously been a citizen or permanent resident;